Dark Souls (video game)

-is a 2011 dark fantasy action role-playing game developed by FromSoftware and published by Namco Bandai Games.
-A spiritual successor to FromSoftware's Demon's Souls, the game is the first in the Dark Souls series.
-The game takes place in the kingdom of Lordran, where players assume the role of a cursed undead character who escapes from the Northern Undead Asylum and begins a pilgrimage to discover the fate of their kind.
-A port for Windows featuring additional content, known as the Prepare to Die Edition, was released in August 2012.
-It was also released for consoles under the subtitle Artorias of the Abyss in October 2012.
+is a 2011 action role-playing game developed by FromSoftware and published by Namco Bandai Games.
+It is the first game in the Dark Souls series and a spiritual successor to FromSoftware's Demon's Souls.
+Set in the kingdom of Lordran, the game follows the Chosen Undead, who escapes from the Northern Undead Asylum and travels through Lordran to discover the fate of the undead.
+Gameplay centres on exploration, deliberate combat, character customisation, and online interactions including messages, cooperative play, and invasions.

+After its original release for PlayStation 3 and Xbox 360, a Windows port featuring additional content, titled the Prepare to Die Edition, was released in August 2012.
+That additional content was released separately for the PlayStation 3 and Xbox 360 versions as the downloadable content pack Artorias of the Abyss in October 2012.
+A remastered version was released for PlayStation 4, Windows, Xbox One, and Nintendo Switch in 2018.

 Dark Souls has been cited as one of the greatest video games ever made.
-Critics praised the depth of its combat, intricate level design, and use of flavor text.
-However, they were divided on the game's unforgiving difficulty.
-The original Windows version of the game was less well-received, with criticism directed at several technical issues.
-By April 2013, the game had sold over two million copies worldwide.
-Its success led to the development of two sequels—Dark Souls II (2014) and Dark Souls III (2016)—while a remastered version was released in 2018.
+Critics praised the depth of its combat, intricate level design, and use of flavour text, while responses to its high level of difficulty were divided.
+The original Windows version was less well received, with criticism directed at technical issues.
+By April 2013, the game had sold 2.37 million copies worldwide.
+Its success led to two sequels, Dark Souls II (2014) and Dark Souls III (2016).